Mission-critical 24/7 targeted online courses and testing

 This framework is the newest and best simplified online training system available.

 One Stop Shopping

+We respect your time and your budget.
 FlexTraining provides a complete portfolio of integrated E-Learning Software tools.

 from one vendor, an authoring tool from another, and a tracking system from a third.

-Re-use Existing Learning Materials
+Re-use Your Existing Learning Materials

-You have already invested in creating operational materials that you use in classroom training
+It is likely that you have already invested in creating operational materials that you use in classroom training

 and informal information distribution.